Consider the following scenarios:

 Google DFP, or DoubleClick for Publishers, is a perfect solution in either of the above scenarios.
 DFP is a free ad server from Google that lets you sell ad space on your website more effectively and also helps maximize your advertising revenue.

 Say you have a blog where you cover a variety of topics including technology, sports and entertainment.
 An advertiser wants to serve banner ad campaigns on all your tech related pages.
 As part of the deal, he has agreed to pay $20 CPM for all US impressions and you can fill your remnant inventory through Google AdSense ads.

 Let’s see how we can easily setup such an ad campaign through Google DFP.

 Step 1: Create Ad Units

-We need to tell DFP about the advertising space on our web pages.
-For instance, in our above example, we’ll have to create three ad slots for the 300×250 rectangle, the 160×600 skyscraper and the 468×60 banner.
-These are standard IAB units though you are free to define custom ad sizes as well.
+We need to tell DFP about all the advertising spaces on our web pages.
+For this example, we’ll create three ad units – the 300×250 rectangle, the 160×600 skyscraper and the 468×60 banner.
+These are standard IAB units though you can define custom ad sizes as well.

 Step 2: Define Placements

 You have multiple ad units on the website and there’s a possibility that an advertiser may want to target one or more of these ad units.
 For instance, an advertiser may want to target your Medium Rectangle and Skyscraper ad units on tech-related pages of the site.
 You can group these ad units into a placement that can be targeted by advertisers.

 Go to the Inventory tab –> Placements –> New Placement and add your placement.
 To keep things simple, we will associate only one ad unit (300×250) with our ad placement.
 Check the option that says “Offer this placement to advertisers” through AdWords to attract more advertisers.
 You should carefully fill the AdSense targeting section for that placement since whatever you write here will be viewable by AdWords advertisers.